 Digital pianos have become highly popular thanks to new designs that offer a similar feel to acoustic pianos.
 With this in mind, we always go for digital pianos that feature weighted or semi-weighted keys.

-Weighted keys have many benefits, but above all else, they enable you to easily transition from digital to acoustic pianos.
+Weighted action keys have many benefits, but above all else, they enable you to easily transition from digital to acoustic pianos.
 Furthermore, the weight of the keys provides resistance as you play, which will help develop dexterity and strength in your fingers.

 Semi-weighted keys are good as well.
 However, they don’t provide that same resistance as you play.
-Semi-weighted keys are fitted with springs that provide some resistance when you play; however, they aren’t as good as fully weighted keys.
+Semi-weighted keys are fitted with springs that provide some resistance when you play; however, they aren’t as good as fully weighted action keys.